rewindbitcoin/watchtower/README.md

 }
 ```

+### Acknowledging Notifications

-To stop receiving retry notifications, the client app should acknowledge receipt:
+To stop receiving retry notifications once the alert has been seen, the client app should acknowledge receipt:

 ```bash
 POST /watchtower/ack